 14-minute long Watch Dogs gameplay trailer:

-Watch Dogs PC System RequirementsIn early October Ubisoft released an initial system requirements sheet for Watch Dogs, only to revise them a week later.
+Watch Dogs PC System RequirementsIn early October Ubisoft released an initial system requirements sheet for Watch Dogs and this has now been confirmed by a Steam listing for the game.

 You’ll need quite the gaming PC to even get Watch Dogs started.